Skip to content

 Albert Einstein (German-born theoretical physicist)

-1) The answer is already known.
-You are given a recipe to follow.
-You already know what the chemical reaction or the pendulum swing is supposed to do.
-There is zero discovery involved.
+First, the answer is already written down.
+Students are given a rigid recipe to follow.
+Before they even light a Bunsen burner or release a pendulum, they already know exactly what the chemical reaction or the swing is supposed to do.
+There is no actual discovery involved; it's just kitchen cooking without the food.

 Einstein wrote this on July 8, 1901, to his early mentor, Jost Winteler.